-ChIP-seq was performed in duplicate on fly embryos representing each time point.
-We used an affinity purified antibody raised against the Gro GP domain, which we validated extensively in immunoprecipitation and immunoblot assays.
-Sequencing libraries were sequenced to a depth that provided at minimum 5M uniquely mappable reads, far in excess of the minimum recommended by modENCODE ChIP-seq best-practices (Fig. 2-1A) {Landt, 2012 #308}.
+ChIP-seq was performed in duplicate on fly embryos representing each time point using an extensively validated affinity purified polyclonal antibody raised against the Gro GP domain.
+Sequencing libraries were sequenced to a depth that provided at minimum 5 million uniquely mappable reads, far in excess of the minimum recommended by modENCODE ChIP-seq best-practices (Fig. 2-1A) {Landt, 2012 #308}.
 Replicates exhibited high reproducibility in terms of both read density and resulting peak model (Fig. 2-1B, left and right, respectively).

-The high degree of correlation between our ChIP-seq data set and a ChIP-chip data set obtained from 0-12 hour embryos {Negre, 2011 #3035} using completely independent antibodies also validates our ChIP-seq data (Fig. 2-2).
-The modENCODE Groucho peaks were generated from 0 – 12 hour embryos and so represent a time-averaged superset of our data.
-Despite each of our datasets comprising only 21% of the development time represented by the modENCODE data, peak overlap is significant at each timepoint.
-The greatest degree of similarity is seen when comparing the 6.5 – 9 hour data set, which captures 68% of all modENCODE-identified peaks.
-Additional comparison with modENCODE Groucho ChIP-chip data generated from white pre-pupae indicates that a significant fraction of the Groucho-regulated sites in embryos are bound in this later developmental stage (Fig. 2-3).
-However, the utilization of a large fraction of Groucho binding sites appears to be restricted to either embryonic or pupal stages, consistent with the distinct roles of Groucho-mediated repression during early and late development.
+The high degree of correlation between our ChIP-seq data sets and ChIP-chip data sets obtained from 0-12 hour embryos {Negre, 2011 #3035} using completely independent antibodies also validates our ChIP-seq data (Fig. 2-2A).
+The modENCODE Groucho peaks were generated from 0 – 12 hour embryos and so should represent a time-averaged superset of our data.
+Collectively the ChIP-seq peaks from our three data sets identified 79% of the modENCODE ChIP-chip peaks.
+An additional 81% of our identified Gro binding sites are novel and are not represented in the data generated by the modENCODE consortium.
+Comparison of our ChIP-seq data with modENCODE Groucho ChIP-chip data generated from white pre-pupae also shows a significant overlap (Fig. 2-2B).
+A large fraction of embryonic and pre-pupal binding sites are unique to each stage, consistent with the distinct roles of Groucho-mediated repression during pupal development {de Celis, 1995 #3171}.
+Approximately a third of embryonic peaks are retained to some extent in this later stage, indicating Gro may be utilized in the regulation of a subset of common genes throughout multiple developmental stages.

-Peak modeling identified widespread Groucho binding throughout the genome; peaks with overlapping regions between replicates were chosen for further analysis, as they represent a more consistent subset of all identified peaks (Fig. 2-4).
-Groucho recruitment sites appear most numerous during the central timepoint analyzed (5,246 non-overlapping binding sites), compared to the early (1,358) and late (4,232) stages.
-We detected 5,829 unique binding sites in total, with 535 sites recruiting Groucho across all timepoints, and therefore potentially participating in Grouch-mediated repression in at least one cell type or tissue throughout the developmental timeframe analyzed (Fig 2-5).
+Peak modeling identified widespread Groucho binding throughout the genome; peaks with overlapping regions between replicates were chosen for further analysis, as they represent a higher confidence subset of all identified peaks (Fig. 2-3A).
+Peaks overlapping input peaks were removed, as they are assumed to arise from erroneous read alignment due to abundant or repetitive sequences.
+Groucho recruitment sites are most numerous during the central timepoint analyzed (5,246 non-overlapping binding sites), compared to the early (1,358) and late (4,232) stages.
+We detected 5,829 unique binding sites in total, with 535 sites recruiting Groucho across all timepoints, and therefore potentially participating in Grouch-mediated repression in at least one cell type or tissue throughout the developmental timeframe analyzed (Fig 2-3B).